-Normally in a local area network, most of the workstation uses dynamic IP address assigned by the DHCP service.
-It is possible but very tedious work to check which computer is up and running in the network by using the PING command from command prompt.
-To make things easier, today I will be sharing with you about a network scanning tool tool which I’ve been using all along.
-It is a network scanner which is able to automatically scan the whole network for computers that is connected to the network.
+Normally in a local area network, most of the workstations or remote computers use dynamic IP addresses assigned by the DHCP service.
+It is possible but very tedious work to check which computer is up and running on the network by using the PING command from command prompt.
+Lots of computers connected to a network could be sharing resources such as printers or files and folders, and it’s sometimes useful to get a list of what is being shared across the network.

-SoftPerfect Network Scanner Features:
+1. SoftPerfect Network Scanner